cpfdata/cpfdata.github.io/docs/_posts/2025-03-12-welcome-to-new-website.markdown

 ✔️ Sign up for the newsletter

-✔️ CPF ver.
-2.0 is coming soon!
-Latest waves, new variables, and improved code

-✔️ CPF 2.0 will include the Netherlands with the Centerdata LISS panel!

 ✔️ New tutorials and materials coming soon

 ✔️ Share publications and projects that use the CPF code

+CPF ver.
+2.0 is coming soon!
+Latest waves, new variables, improved code and new data from the Netherlands!